HilmiP/paper/paper.md

 # Title
 Effect of steam exposure on bonding strength of EBC

-#Author
+# Author
-A Hilmi Paksoy, Dan Scotson
+A Hilmi Paksoy, University of Manchester
+Daniel Scotson, University of Oxford

 # Introduction
 In this work, bonding streghth EBC were examined after low velocity steam exposure.